 So without knowing exact PerfectDashboard pricing**, MyJoomla is definitely the most cost-effective option.

-We're not suggesting that any one product is better than the others - it all depends on your requirements.
+We're not suggesting that any one product is better than the others - it all depends on your requirements and the number of sites you need to manage.
 The main reason we settled on Watchful was because our primary requirement was monitoring and fast updating across multiple sites, and we found the Watchful interface the simplest for our needs.
 It also helped that we could see it fully functioning for 30 days before making a decision.
 The MyJoomla audit is much more comprehensive, and less expensive than Watchful.
 But we're going with the theory that if we keep all the sites updated and backed up properly, we shouldn't need to do repeated audits. #fingerscrossed :/

 We also set up fully automated offsite backups, using Watchful, Akeeba Backup Pro and Amazon S3 - which will be the subject of another blog post.